tournepivoine/shinpokered-fr/README.md

 * jojobear13 & Mateo - HP/StatExp display, move deleter, & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
 Tweaks were made to make it compatible with the pokered version we worked off of.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!
 * wrulfy - Technical advice
+* suloku - Technical advice regarding setting where you spawn after beating the Elite Four.
 * 大吟醸 (Daiginjo) - Assistance in translating the Tamamushi University Student Book, allowing for an accurate adaptation of the location.
+* ViWalls - Extremely early adopter of the hack who repeatedly reported bugs and gave general opinions.

 Original README.md proceeding;
 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]